Himanshuagrawal2003/Student-Management-System/README.md

 # 📚 Student Management System

-The **School Management System** is a full-stack web application designed to simplify and modernize the daily operations of educational institutions.
+The **Student Management System** is a full-stack web application designed to simplify and modernize the daily operations of educational institutions.
 It enables administrators, teachers, and students to manage attendance, user roles, classes, and more — all through an easy-to-use interface.

 ---